-On April 4, 2016, the PCGG filed before the Sandiganbayan a motion for partial execution of the EOs.
+On April 4, 2016, the Presidential Commission of Good Government filed before the Sandiganbayan a motion for partial execution of the January 24, 2012 decision of the SC in GR Nos.
+177857-58 and 178193.
 However, on April 19, 2017, the Company filed a motion for leave of court to file comment before the Sandiganbayan to protect or preserve the vested right or legal interest of the Company that will be adversely affected by the execution of the EOs.

-On December 29, 2017, the Sandiganbayan favorably acted on the Company's, UCPB's and the CIIF Oil Mill's pleadings and allowed them to be heard by presenting their legal positions and claims on the CIIF-OMG investments on January 29, 2018.
+On December 29, 2017, the Sandiganbayan favorably acted on the Company's, UCPB's and the CIIF Oil Mill's pleadings and allowed them to be heard by presenting their legal positions and claims on the CIIF Oil Mills Group investments on January 29, 2018.
+The Government through the Office of the Solicitor General (OSG) filed a Motion for Reconsideration for the December 29, 2017 resolution of the Sandiganbayan.